Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 HOW IS THE ESAT STRUCTURED?

-The ESAT is a computer-based assessment made up of separate multiple-choice sections, each of which lasts 40 minutes; altogether the test takes 120 minutes.
+The ESAT is a computer-based assessment made up of five multiple-choice sections, each of which lasts 40 minutes and contains 27 questions.

 All applicants, regardless of course, must take Mathematics I for the first section, after which they take two more chosen from: Biology, Chemistry, Physics, and Mathematics II.

-The specific options sat are related to the course applied for, and Cambridge University will inform applicants as to which options they will need to take.
+The specific options sat are related to the course applied for, and the university will inform applicants as to which options they will need to take.

 CAN I CHOOSE WHICH QUESTIONS I ANSWER IN THE ESAT?